cds-snc/notification-api/.github/ISSUE_TEMPLATE/spike-template.md

 # Goal
 Explain the purpose of the spike.
 E.g. tool selection, research, understanding future state/feasibility

-# Checklist:
+# Checklist
 - [ ] <item here>
 - [ ] Discuss and document with team
 - [ ] Create recommendations

-# Timebox:
+# Timebox
 Estimate how long this should take, in days.
+Typically 3.

-# Assumptions:
+# Assumptions
 -

-# Additional Info/Resources:
+# Additional Info/Resources
 -

-# Out of Scope:
+# Out of Scope
 -

-# Open Questions:
+# Open Questions
 - Is implementation out of scope?